Illawong: History

 Captain John Hunter (1731–1821) was the first European to explore the area.
 In 1789, Hunter sailed through the Georges and Woronora Rivers.
-In 1795–6, with Matthew Flinders and George Bass, Hunter explored further up the Georges River and declared the area of Bankstown.
+In 1795–96, with Matthew Flinders and George Bass, Hunter explored further up the Georges River and declared the area of Bankstown.

 Construction of Old Illawarra Road took place between 1843 and 1845 and was inspected by Major Thomas Mitchell, it being one of the last public works completed by convicts.
 The construction allowed the new route to be about 32 kilometres shorter towards the South Coast.
 At the southern end of the district Major Mitchell took the road across the ford at the head of the Woronora River, naming the ford "Pass of Sabugal", possibly due to the resemblance in scenery of the north-eastern frontier of Portugal.

 In the 1890s Menai was a farming area and Illawong, which was then known as East Menai, was an area where wealthy people of Sydney built holiday homes and weekenders.

+Originally, Illawong was part of Hurstville Municipality, but became part of Sutherland Shire in 1921.

 During the 1970s the Menai region was suburbanised, and Illawong was chosen to have historic nautical street names.
 (Bangor, New South Wales having Aboriginal names, Alfords Point, New South Wales having botanic names and Barden Ridge, New South Wales having names to do with Australian pioneers.

 This area was ravaged in the 1994 Eastern seaboard fires, which also caused destruction in the suburbs of Alfords Point, Bangor, Menai and Como.
 Illawong is considered to be a bushfire prone area.